farzeenshahid/Image-To-Text-Encryption/README.md

-# Project Documentation: Image to Text Encryption
+# Image to Text Encryption
 ## 1. Overview:
 The project aims to encrypt an image into text format using AES encryption and decrypt it back to its original form.
 It provides a simple user interface for selecting an image file, entering a secret key, and